How to research the history, development, architecture, collections and management of the State Library of Victoria.

 Arranged year by year.
 Contains newspaper reports, journal articles and copies of publications relating to the history of the State Library, collections and statues.
 Check the appropriate year for references.
 For example, vol. 5-8, reel 2, for the year 1907 contains numerous articles about the purchase and installation of Jeanne d'Arc.

-'Sculpture' Subject file - ask at La Trobe Information Centre Desk.
+'Sculpture' Subject file - ask at information desk.

 Contains copies of articles published in newspapers and other sources particularly relating to Petrus Spronk's sculpture.